Spring Breakers: Cast

-Additionally, Heather Morris, Ash Lendzion, and Emma Holzer appear as Faith's friends Bess, Forest and Heather.
+Additionally, Heather Morris, Ash Lendzion, and Emma Holzer appear as Faith's friends Bess, Forest, and Heather.
 Jeff Jarrett portrays a youth pastor and Russell Stuart appears as a DJ.

 Production

 Casting

-According to Harmony Korine, he wrote the film partially to make up for his own spring breaks, as he had been fully devoted to skateboarding, and therefore missed out on what he saw as opportunities for hedonistic pursuits.
+According to Harmony Korine, he wrote the film partially to make up for his own spring breaks.
+As a youth he had been fully devoted to skateboarding, and missed out on what he later saw as opportunities for hedonistic pursuits.
 Korine has referred to the film as a "beach noir".

 The original lineup of lead actresses was announced as Emma Roberts, Selena Gomez and Vanessa Hudgens.
 Director Korine had purposely collected a group of well-known young actresses with a similar reputation to Roberts in Hollywood.
-Ashley Benson was ultimately cast instead after Roberts dropped out due to her being uncomfortable with the film’s explicit sexuality.
+Ashley Benson was ultimately cast after Roberts dropped out.
+She was uncomfortable with the film's explicit sexuality.

 Filming

 The film was shot in March and April 2012 in and around St. Petersburg, Florida.
-The exterior shots and some interior shots of the college where Gomez and Benson attend were filmed at New College of Florida, while the dormitory and classroom shots were filmed at Ringling College of Art and Design.
+The exterior shots and some interior shots of the college that Gomez and Benson attend were filmed at New College of Florida.
+Dormitory and classroom shots were filmed at Ringling College of Art and Design.
 Korine announced in 2013 he planned to "remix" the film's unused footage and alternate takes into an entirely new cut.

-Music
+Soundtrack

 The film score to Spring Breakers was composed by Cliff Martinez and Skrillex, marking the first scoring assignment for the latter.
 Skrillex was contacted after Korine sent music supervisor Randall Poster links to the electronica artist's music on YouTube.
 "I'm accustomed to being the oldest person at a gig," said Poster, "but when I went to see Skrillex at Roseland this year, it was dramatic.
 There were a lot of kids that looked like they were 15 years old.
 But I loved it.
 I truly loved it."
-Magneto Dayo released the song "Spring Breakers", featuring Sage Odessa, which references the film and real life spring break experiences.
+Magneto Dayo released the song "Spring Breakers", featuring Sage Odessa, which references the film and real-life spring break experiences.
+The soundtrack to the film was released on March 19, 2013 by Big Beat Records and Warner Music.

-Soundtrack album

-Spring Breakers (Music From the Motion Picture) is a soundtrack album for the film of the same name.
-It was released on March 19, 2013 by Big Beat Records and Warner Music.

 Release

 A three-minute preview of Spring Breakers was released at the 2012 Cannes Film Festival in May 2012.
 The entire film premiered at the 69th Venice International Film Festival on September 4, 2012.
 The film was released in New York and Los Angeles on March 15, 2013.
 The film was released nationwide on March 22, 2013.

 The film had a limited release in the U.K. on April 5, 2013.
-The movie was also released in France on March 6, 2013 and was scheduled to be released in Australia in early March, however was pushed back to a release date of May 4.
+The movie was also released in France on March 6, 2013 and was scheduled to be released in Australia in early March; however, it was pushed back to a release date of May 4.